Transportation Policy and Planning (at HKS)

 This course has a discussion section on Fridays from 8:45-10 AM.

-Those interested in GSD SES 5302/HKS SUP 651 are encouraged to attend a shopping session on Monday, August 28th from 8:45-10 at HKS at Weil BL-1.
-The actual first class meetings will be on Wednesday, August 30th.
-The course will meet regularly on Mondays and Wednesdays, 8:45-10 in LAND.
-Note, an optional review session takes place on Fridays from 8:45-10 in Land.
+Those interested in GSD SES 5302/HKS SUP-651 are encouraged to attend a shopping session on Wednesday, September 5th from 8:45-10 AM at HKS in L230.
+The actual first class meetings will be on Friday, September 7th.
+After that the course will meet regularly on Mondays and Wednesdays, 8:45-10 AM in L230, with reviews on Fridays 8:45-10 in R306.